droodman/reghdfejl/README.md

 # reghdfejl
 High-dimensional fixed-effect estimation in Stata using Julia.

 This package bridges between Stata and the Julia package [FixedEffectModels.jl](https://github.com/FixedEffects/FixedEffectModels.jl), which is inspired by, but faster than, [reghdfe](https://github.com/sergiocorreia/reghdfe).
 It is designed as a slot-in replacement for reghdfe and [ivreghdfe](https://github.com/sergiocorreia/ivreghdfe).
 It accepts both the standard OLS and 2SLS specification syntaxes.
 It offers most options and return values of reghdfe.
-But since, unlike ivreghdfe, it is not a wrapper for ivreg2, it does not offer advanced features such as CUE, LIML, and first-stage checks. \[But maybe that should change...\]
+But since, unlike `ivreghdfe`, it is not currently a wrapper for ivreg2, so it does not offer advanced features such as CUE, LIML, and first-stage checks.

 ## Requirements
 * Stata 16 or later.